AkashKadia47/Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 4) Renaming the columns
 5) Removing duplicates

+For Data Validation and Data normalization; <br>
-Moreover, I will adopt a systematic approach to clean each column individually.
+I will adopt a systematic approach to clean each column individually.
 This will involve a comprehensive examination of the column values and their relationships with other data elements.
 Through this process, I will gain insights into the specific cleaning requirements for each column.
 This may include routine procedures such as **adjusting formats, correcting capitalization, and applying mathematical transformations**.
 For more complex cases, advanced techniques will be utilized as needed.

 Queries: